LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 STAFF: Attributes - StaffID (Primary Key), Staff_FirstName,Satff_LastName, Staff_Position, Staff_Phone,Staff_email

-CAKE: Attributes - CakeID (Primary Key), CakeName,Cake_Category (Classic,Seasonal,Special Occasion),RecipeID (Foreign Key)
+CAKE_TYPE: Attributes - CakeID (Primary Key), CakeName,Cake_Category (Classic,Seasonal,Special Occasion),RecipeID (Foreign Key)

-SIZESHAPE: Attributes - SizeShapeID, Shape, Size
+SIZE_SHAPE: Attributes - SizeShapeID (Primary Key), Shape, Size

+CAKE_PRICE: Attributes - CakeID (Primary Key), SizeShapeID, Cake_Sell_Price

-ORDER: Attributes - OrderID (Primary Key), Order_Date, CustomerID (Foreign Key),Order_has_itemId (Foreign Key),Order_status (Draft or Firm)
+ORDER: Attributes - OrderID (Primary Key), Order_Date, CustomerID (Foreign Key),payment_status (Paid or Unpaid) ,Order_has_itemId (Foreign Key)

-ITEM: Attributes - Item_ID, Item_Description, Item_has_DecorationsID (Foreign Key), Order_message, CakeID (Foreign Key), SizeShapeID (Foreign Key),Item_Qty,Item_has_decorationsID (Foreign Key)
+ORDER_ITEM: Attributes - ItemID (Primary Key), Item_Description, Order_message,Item_Qty, CakeID (Foreign Key), Size_ShapeID (Foreign Key), Item_has_DecorationsID (Foreign Key)

-FIRMORDERITEMS: Attributes - OrderID, Item_ID, BakerID, DecoratorID

-DECORATIONS: Attributes - DecorationID (Primary Key), Dec_Type, Dec_Name , Dec_Shape, Dec_Color
+DECORATIONS: Attributes - DecorationID (Primary Key), Dec_Type, Dec_Name , Dec_Shape, Dec_Color, Dec_Sell_Price

-CUSTOMER: Attributes - CustomerID, Customer_AddressID,Customer_Phone,Customer_Email
+CUSTOMER: Attributes - CustomerID(Primary Key) , Customer_AddressID,Customer_Phone,Customer_Email

-CUSTOMER_ADDRESS: Attributes - Cust_Address_ID, Cust_CustomerID, Cust_Address1, Cust_Address2,Cust_City,Cust_ZIP, Cust_State
+CUSTOMER_ADDRESS: Attributes - Cust_Address_ID(Primary Key) , Cust_Address1, Cust_Address2,Cust_City,Cust_ZIP, Cust_State, CustomerID (Foreign Key)

-STAFF_ADDRESS: Attributes - Staff_Address_ID, StaffomerID, Staff_Address1, Staff_Address2,Staff_City,Staff_ZIP, Staff_State
+STAFF_ADDRESS: Attributes - Staff_Address_ID (Primary Key), Staff_Address1, Staff_Address2,Staff_City,Staff_ZIP, Staff_State, StaffID (Foreign Key)

 # Associative Entity
-ORDER_has_ITEM: Attributes - ItemID (Foreign Key), OrderID (Foreign Key)
+ORDER_ITEM_have_DECORATIONS: Attributes - ItemID (Foreign Key),DecorationID  (Foreign Key)
-ITEM_has_DECORATIONS: Attributes - ItemID (Foreign Key),DecorationID
+STAFF_make_ORDER_ITEM: Attributes - ItemID (Foreign Key), StaffID (Foreign Key)

 # Relationships:

-a CAKE has a RECIPE: a RECIPE is used for many CAKE.
-There is One-to-Many relationship between Recipe and Cake
+CAKE_TYPE has one RECIPE: RECIPE is used for one CAKE_TYPE.
+There is One-to-One relationship between CAKE_TYPE and RECIPE Many STAFF will make ORDER_ITEM: Many ORDER_ITEM  made by many STAFF.
+There is a Many-to-Many relationship between STAFF and ORDER_ITEM
+STAFF have one STAFF_ADDRESS: ADDRESS may have one or more STAFF.
+There is One-to-Many relationship between STAFF and STAFF_ADDRESS
+ORDER has many ORDER_ITEM's : ORDER_ITEM has one ORDER.
+There is One-to-Many relationship between ORDER and ORDER_ITEM's ORDER_ITEM have one CAKE_TYPE: CAKE_TYPE can have one or more ORDER_ITEM.
+There is a One-to-Many relationship between ORDER_ITEM and CAKE_TYPE

-one STAFF will bake and one Staff will decorate many FIRMORDERITEMS: FIRMORDERITEMS are baked and decorated by many STAFF.
-There is a One-to-Many relationship between Staff and firm order items
+ORDER_ITEM have one SIZE_SHAPE: SIZE_SHAPE can have one or more ORDER_ITEM.
+There is a One-to-Many relationship between ORDER_ITEM and SIZE_SHAPE

-One-to-Many relationship between Cake and Decoration (A cake can have multiple decorations, but each decoration is for one cake).

-Many-to-Many relationship between Order and Cake (An order can include multiple cakes, and a cake can be part of multiple orders).
-This relationship is represented using an *associative entity* .

-One-to-Many relationship between Cake and Cupcake (A cake can have multiple cupcakes, but each cupcake is associated with one cake).

-One-to-Many relationship between Cake and Baker (A cake is associated with one baker, but a baker may have multiple cakes).

-One-to-Many relationship between Order and Packaging (An order can have one packaging type, but a packaging type can be used for multiple orders).

-One-to-Many relationship between Customer and Order (A customer can place multiple orders, but each order is placed by one customer).

-Many-to-Many relationship between Order and Decoration (An order can include multiple decorations, and a decoration can be part of multiple orders).
-This relationship is represented using an ***associative entity*** .

-Many-to-Many relationship between Cake and IcingFondant (A cake can have multiple icing/fondant options, and an icing/fondant option can be used for multiple cakes).
-This relationship is represented using an ***associative entity*** .

-Many-to-Many relationship between Order and Cupcake (An order can include multiple cupcakes, and a cupcake can be part of multiple orders).
-This relationship is represented using an ***associative entity*** .

-One-to-Many relationship between Order and Customer (An order is placed by one customer, but a customer may place multiple orders).

-One-to-Many relationship between Order and Baker (An order includes cakes baked by one baker, but a baker may have multiple orders).

-One-to-Many relationship between Cake and OnlineOrder (A cake can be part of an online order, but an online order may include multiple cakes).

-One-to-Many relationship between Order and SocialMedia (An order may be promoted on social media, but a social media post may include multiple orders).
+ORDER_ITEM have one or more DECORATIONS: DECORATIONS have one or more ORDER_ITEM.
+There is a Many-to-Many relationship between ORDER_ITEM and DECORATIONS
+CUSTOMER have one CUSTOMER_ADDRESS: CUSTOMER_ADDRESS may have one or more CUSTOMER.
+There is One-to-Many relationship between CUSTOMER and CUSTOMER_ADDRESS